vekatze/neut/book/src/statements.md

 }
 ```

 `resource` takes three terms.
 The first term ("discarder") receives a value of the type and discards it.
 The second term ("copier") receives a value of the type and returns a clone of the value (keeping the original value intact).
 The third term must reduce to an integer at compile time.
-It is the size (the machine-word count) returned when calling `magic call-type(my-type, 2, (..))`.
+It is the size of the flattened representation in bytes, and is returned as-is when calling `magic call-type(my-type, 2, (..))`.

 The type of a discarder is `(a) -> unit` for some `a`.
 You might want to call functions like `free` in this term.